 Banana Bars with Cream Cheese Frosting are an amazing homemade dessert featuring bananas.
 Super moist, this banana bar cake is delicious year round but really makes its splash in the spring time for picnics and parties.

-Here is what you need to gather to get started and then scroll to the recipe card for assembly and measurements:
+Here are the ingredients to gather to get started and then scroll to the recipe card for assembly, measurements, and banana tips:

 - baking soda